m4bwav/markdown-plain-link-replacer/README.md

 # markdown-plain-link-replacer
-Script to replace a plain text link (ie http://whatever) with the title at the link's webpage.
+Script to replace a plain text link (ie http://whatever) with the title at the link's webpage in markdown.

 ## Installation